jdinh-782/Sudoku/README.md

 # Sudoku
-An agent that plays the game Sudoku by using artificial intelligence methods and techniques.
+An agent that plays the game Sudoku using artificial intelligence methods and techniques.